lemlac/mulem/docs/reference.md

 #### Unknown Type

-There are some cases where the type can't be infered right away in which case the thing in question gets typed as `unknown`.
-This usually gets resolved eventually, and if it doesn't, the compiler should throw an error.
+There are some cases where the type can't be infered right away in which case the thing in question gets typed as `Unknown`.
+This is an internal type for the compiler to use when it doesn't know what something is, such as a variable that is defined later in the program.
+The compiler will try to resolve it, and if it doesn't, it will throw an error.

 Sometimes with FFI, we don't really know nor care what the actual type to a pointer is.
 We just know that it's a pointer to something.
-In that case, we can type it as `^unknown`.
-This pointer type is always immutable&mdash;i.e. no `^mu unknown`&mdash;and dereferencing it will throw a compile-time error.
+In that case, we can type it as `^Unknown`.
+This pointer type is always immutable&mdash;i.e. no `^mu Unknown`&mdash;and dereferencing it will throw a compile-time error.

 ```
-result: ^unknown = ExternalLib.getSomething()
+result: ^Unknown = ExternalLib.getSomething()
 (--
 result ^= 64                          -- This is forbidden.
 --)